What is laser periodontal treatment?

 - Using special scaling methods, tartar is removed.
 Thanks to the effects of the laser, the removal is easier than it would be during a traditional scaling.

 - A different intensity light is used during a second phase of laser gum treatment.
-It would cause a fibrin clot that will connect the gum to the root surface.
+It creates a fibrin clot that will connect the gum to the root surface.

 - A fibrin clot is created at the pinnacle of the gum by pressing the tissue against the root surface.